-Specializing in sea bream chazuke and karasumi, Uchimaya offers three lunch options which are well under ¥5,000 (which is the starting price for dinner).
+Specializing in sea bream chazuke and karasumi, Uchimaya offers three lunch course options which start from ¥5,000 and go up to ¥15,000 (which is the starting price for dinner).

-Although the evening meals are more of a kaiseki menu, lunch is a relaxed and tasty affair which will be the best introduction to chazuke you can find in Tokyo.
+Although the evening meals are also kaiseki menu, lunch is a relaxed and tasty affair which will be the best introduction to chazuke you can find in Tokyo.

 Yakitori, affectionally known as meat-on-a-stick to many, is a simple meal favored by izakayas and salarymen late at night, but occasionally it is lifted to a new level of culinary heights by a dedicated chef.

 One Michelin Star | ¥3,700 + | Dinner | Asagaya